10 Best Bachata Songs: Modern Hits and All-time Classics

 However alluring the music and provocative the dance, the lyrics often chase them with a shot of sorrow and regret.

 You can distract that nice man from the lyrics by whispering sweet nothings, however.
-What might you use the construction para + [infinitive] to whisper to him about these nights? ¿Son para enamorarse? ¿Para besar? ¿Para apreciar tu desnudez? … (They’re to fall in love?
+How would you use the construction para + [infinitive] to whisper to him about these nights? ¿Son para enamorarse? ¿Para besar? ¿Para apreciar tu desnudez? … (They’re to fall in love?
 To kiss?
 To appreciate your nudity?)

 The cheesy lyrics are here.
 (Beware that the word falar is Portuguese, not Spanish, for “to speak.”)
 It’s a pretty song sung by a pretty guy, however, and the lyrics are simple and easy to learn a few phrases from: